 Perhaps better known as “pizza pepper,” this is a must-have for spicing up Italian food.
 Interesting tidbit: the crushed red pepper we all know and love isn’t a specific type of chile pepper.
 Its bold flavor comes from a variety of chile peppers, coarsely ground and blended together.
 Keep it in reach for any dish that needs a little kick of heat.

 Sauces and Pastas

 Subtle Rustic Red Sauce: This simple but delicious sauce is infused with flavor from garlic, Cantanzaro Herbs and South Fork Italian Sausage Spice.
-Serve this over pasta or try our Chicken Gran Paradiso recipe.
 If you want the sauce thicker (say for pizza) just add a bit more Tomato Powder